Black Hand (character): The New 52

 When Black Hand was imprisoned in the Chamber of Shadows, he reanimated the elder Oan (who was killed by the Guardians) for information about where the Guardians have put him in, but is only told that the First Lantern is a danger for the universe.
 Later, Green Lanterns Simon Baz and B'dg are sucked into the Book of Black and drawn to Black Hand.
 When they began battling Black Hand, he sends Simon to the Dead Zone where Hal and Sinestro are trapped.
-Green Lantern B'dg and the elder Oans subdue him to use his black ring to open a door to the Dead Zone in order to rescue Simon, but Sinestro unintentionally went with him, while Black Hand has vanished into the Dead Zone.
-Hal soon makes the ultimate sacrifice by killing himself in order to harness the power of the black ring to escape the Dead Zone and stop the First Lantern Volthoom.
+Green Lantern B'dg and the elder Oans subdue him to use his black ring to open a door to the Dead Zone to rescue Simon, but Sinestro unintentionally went with him, while Black Hand has vanished into the Dead Zone.
+Hal soon makes the ultimate sacrifice by killing himself to harness the power of the black ring, escape the Dead Zone, and stop the First Lantern Volthoom.
 When the power ring turns Hal into a Black Lantern, Black Hand's body disintegrates into dust.

-Some time later, a black ring was able to revive Black Hand back on Earth once again, albeit in a slightly vulnerable state.
-Yet with the heroes of the world missing or dead, Black Hand wandered through the city as it is engulfed in riots, raising up dead people as zombies.
-Blaming Hal Jordan for all that happened to him, he finally makes his vendetta against the Green Lantern a lot more personal as he goes to the place where Hal's father, Martin Jordan, is buried and raises him and all the corpses in the cemetery.
-Black Hand removes one of his own hands and takes one of Martin's hand in its place, hoping to kill Hal Jordan with his father's own hand.
+Some time later, a black ring is able to again revive Black Hand back on Earth, albeit in a slightly vulnerable state.
+With the heroes of the world missing or dead, Black Hand wanders through the city as it is engulfed in riots, raising up dead people as zombies.
+Blaming Hal Jordan for all that happened to him, he goes to the place where Hal's father, Martin Jordan, is buried and raises him and all the other corpses in the cemetery.
+Black Hand removes one of his own hands and takes one of Martin's in its place, hoping to kill Hal Jordan with his father's own hand.